ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 # Introduction

 This document defines the concept of Service & Infrastructure Maps (SIMAP) and outlines associated requirements and use cases.
-It does not specify a modeling approach for SIMAP; references to existing models and modeling languages are provided for informational purposes only.
+It does not specify any modeling languages in this document; references to existing models and modeling languages are provided for informational purposes only.
 While the requirements described herein may require various modeling strategies, the development of such models is outside the scope of this document.

 SIMAP is a data model that provides a topological view of the operator's networks and services, including how it is connected to other models/data (e.g., inventory, observability sources, and operational knowledge).
-It specifically provides an approach to model multi-layered topology and an appropriate mechanism to navigate amongst layers and correlate between them.
+This model represents a multi-layered topology and offers mechanisms to navigate amongst layers and correlate between them.
 This includes layers from physical topology to service topology.
 This model is applicable to multiple domains (access, core, data center, etc.) and technologies (Optical, IP, etc.).